mdcourse/mdcourse.github.io/_sources/chapters/chapter4.rst.txt

 Build neighbor lists
 --------------------

-To save time, it is common in molecular simulations to detect which atoms are neighbors.
-This way, only interactions between neighbors are recalculated.
-This is the purpose of the *update_neighbor_lists()* method that must be added to the *Utilities* class:
+In molecular simulations, it is common practice to identify neighboring atoms to save computational time.
+By focusing only on interactions between neighboring atoms, the simulation becomes more efficient.
+Add the following *update_neighbor_lists()* method to the *Utilities*class:

 .. label:: start_Utilities_class